 Let the Zeiger Firm Help Expunge Your Philadelphia Criminal Record

 A lot of people think that if they aren’t found guilty of a crime, the charge and all of the evidence that was gathered against them will go away.
 However, without expunging those records, this information can end up following a person around for years and create all kinds of problems.
-If you’d like to know more about expungement or discuss whether or not you are eligible to have your criminal records expunged, let the experienced expungement attorneys at the Zeiger Firm help.
+If you’d like to know more about expungement or discuss whether or not you are eligible to have your criminal records expunged, let the experienced record expungement lawyers at the Zeiger Firm help.
 We have represented clients in all types of expungement cases, including governor pardons.
 Call the Zeiger Firm at (215) 546-0340, or contact us online, to schedule your free consultation and case review.